kiamei418/kiamei418/README.md

-## 1st year CS student at Bilkent University
+## My name is Aslı BUdak and I'm a 1st year CS student at Bilkent University

 <!--
 **kiamei418/kiamei418** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.